-Now, as the RUH begins to return to 'business as usual' in line with the government's national Living with COVID-19 strategy, we are looking for Public Governors who care about representing the people in their local communities and ensuring their needs and views are taken into account, to join our Council of Governors.
+Now, as the RUH begins to return to 'business as usual', we are looking for Public Governors who care about representing the people in their local communities and ensuring their needs and views are taken into account, to join our Council of Governors.
 Together with your fellow Public, Staff and Stakeholder Governors, you could be responsible for appointing the RUH's Non-Executive Directors and the Chair of the Board, reviewing major plans and keeping an eye on the services at the RUH.